tailhook/vagga/docs/commands.rst

    some additional filesystems inside the container.
 See :ref:`volumes` for more info.

-   The volumes defined here override `volumes` specified in the container definition (each volume name is considered separately).
+   The volumes defined here override :opt:`volumes` specified in the container definition (each volume name is considered separately).

    .. note:: You must create a folder for each volume.
 See